jjnunez11/antidep_pred_replication/README.md

 ## Running Machine Learning Analysis
 1. Update the path of your data and result directories in [run_globals](./code/run_globals.py)
+2. If using the preprocessing scripts above, the final data matrices will be saved within ./processed_data/final_xy_data_matrices/
-2. Place your .csv files with the X and y matrices you want to run (or ours as downloaded) into the data directory above
+3. Place your .csv files with the X and y matrices you want to run (or ours as downloaded) into the data directory above
-3. Run the machine learning with [run_results](./code/run_results.py) script.
+4. Run the machine learning with [run_results](./code/run_results.py) script.
 This script calls [run_result](./code/run_results.py), assuming the filename of the dataset csv's will be passed along, minus the '.csv' ending.

 ### Code Versions